danprince/horde/README.md

 Figure out how to model the world.
 Square cells?
 Square cells with offsets to make them less grid like?

 Move everyone with dijkstra?
 Create a dijkstra map from target back to all units, then just have everyone go downhill?

+Architecture?
+- Improved/cancellable pathing

+Simplifications:
+- Horde influence is defined by leader radius
+- As horde grows leader's influence grows
+- When leader moves other horde members path to point near leader's destination
+- If uninfluenced unit enters horde members influence, join the horde
+- Horde should have single colour to show clearly when influence switches
+- Horde color can be randomly generated (hsl)
+- Projectile hits can de-influence horde members (timer before can rejoin original horde)
+- Horde combat essentially involves a bit of javelin and a bit of pushing/chasing.
+- Uninfluenced riders will try to escape large hordes